angular/angular/aio/README.md

 You can automatically open the browser by using `yarn start -o` in the first terminal.

 * Make changes to the page's associated doc or example files.
-Every time a file is saved, the doc will be regenerated, the app will rebuild and the page will reload.
+Every time a file is saved, the doc will be regenerated, the application will rebuild and the page will reload.

 * If you get a build error complaining about examples or any other odd behavior, be sure to consult the [Authors Style Guide](https://angular.io/guide/docs-style-guide).